Other Writing

 Below are some of my favorite journalism stories I’ve written.

 My favorite publication, as both a reader and a writer, was the old Deadspin, which lives on as the equally great Defector.
 I remain proud of two series I wrote for the editors there.
-The first focuses on my neighbor, an octogenarian basketball lover named Iris Clawson:
+The first focused on my neighbor, an octogenarian basketball lover named Iris Clawson:

 I like writing about books and ideas, especially when I can profile authors: